If you have certain inflammatory conditions, your doctor might suggest Dupixent (dupilumab) as a treatment option for you.

 - other conditions you may have (see “Dosage adjustments” under “What is Dupixent’s dosage?”)

-- for children ages 6 to 17 years, their weight
+- for certain children, their weight

 Your doctor will prescribe the lowest dose to effectively manage your condition to avoid side effects of Dupixent.
 If you have questions about your dosage of Dupixent, ask your doctor or pharmacist.
 They can tell you more about your dose.